airyhq/airy/docs/docs/index.md

 http://chatplugin.airy/example.html?channel_id=<channel_id>
 ```

-Next simply type your message in the plugin and send it.
+Next simply type your message in the text box and send it.

 ### 3. Receiving messages in the core platform